| Weapons of Our War - Part IV

 For example, what if someone was being troubled by a demon and began to

 worship on their own?
-That would be a great way to throw the enemy off
+That would be a great way to throw the enemy

 balance because it would be like someone continually having to dodge and

-jump the bullets of an angry gunmen, that were coming toward them so they
+jump the bullets of an angry gunmen, that were coming toward them so

 would not get shot.
-Now, what if, that same person began worshipping in
+Now, what if, that same person began

 the midst of 50 other worshippers?
-Suddenly the enemy is in 50 times
+Suddenly the enemy is in 50

 more danger than before and probably has an even harder time staying